seanpor/phoslam/README.md

 Greene, S., McElarney, Y., Taylor, D., 2013.
 A predictive geospatial approach for modelling phosphorus concentrations in rivers at the landscape scale.
 J Hydrol 504, 216-225.

+# Installation

+First you will neeed to install Hadley Wickham's devtools package from CRAN: `install.packages("devtools")`, and then you should be able to install `phoslam` by saying:
+`
+devtools::install_github("seanpor/phoslam")
+`